Emmerson Boyce: Style of play

-Boyce is a versatile player who usually plays as a right back, but has also been used as a centre back on many occasions.
-He has also played at left back, on the right wing and as a makeshift striker during his career.
-In the past he has stated that he does not have a preferred position and is happy to play wherever the manager wants him to play.
+Boyce was a versatile player who usually played as a right back, but was also been used as a centre back on many occasions.
+He also played at left back, on the right wing and as a makeshift striker during his career.
+In the past, he stated that he does not have a preferred position and is happy to play wherever the manager wants him to play.
 When playing at right back, although Boyce accepts that his more important role in the team is to defend, he has also demonstrated his ability to get forward to contribute to the team's attack.
 His consistent performances have earned him praise on several occasions, and he has been described as a "reliable" and "dependable" player.